 All of that being said, for those looking to join our team, we are always most skeptical by those that want or need the best job title, want to know when they can get a bigger title and in turn are more focused on how much they will be paid in salary versus how they can become a bigger owner.
 We will never be accused of paying the highest salaries so you can imagine what happens when we interview those people very focused on just salary and title.

 When we interview people here, I am always asking myself could I work on a team led by this person?
 Could they run their own company someday?
-No matter the postion within our team think like an owner.
+No matter the position within our team thinks like an owner.

 5) Passion - You Will Need It!
 In most cases we are asking our subscribers to either consider doing things the way they have always done it (and in many cases have for generations) or make a dramatic change to their businesses and go mobile and digital and in turn change how they connect with their employees, partners and customers.
 We believe that the reason why we do something is more important then the what and that filters through everything we do.
 To survive in this environment and to champion this type of change, we need people who have the determination of 10 normal people.
 We will need people who have an intense belief in our vision and success.
 Quick tip, for those who come in to meet us seeking employment or to partner with us- sign up for a free trial, build apps, do some research into our markets and offering - know our "Why" Statement and not just what we do.

-Steve Jobs (CEO of Apple, NEXT, Pixar) was a big believe that content and not process was key to a great company.
+Steve Jobs (CEO of Apple, NEXT, Pixar) was a big believer that content and not the process was key to a great company.

 Gabe Newell (CEO of Valve) is a big believer of Productivity being one of the key indicators of value.
 Want to learn more about Valve, his views, and their flat structure?